Dementia support: understanding and helping with swallowing issues

 - if food remains in the mouth despite these attempts to encourage a swallow, you should safely try to remove it

-If the person you are caring for is persistently coughing or choking when eating and/ or drinking, contact their GP for advice as a speech and language therapy assessment may be needed.
+If the person you are care for keeps coughing or choking when they eat or drink, contact their GP for advice.
+They may need a speech and language therapy assessment.

 As a carer, there are many ways you can help support them in their everyday life and activities.